seanzhangkx8/ConvoKit/doc/source/oyez.rst

-Oyez Supreme Court Oral Arguments Dataset
+Supreme Court Oral Arguments Corpus
 ==============================

+THIS FILE SHOULD REPLACE supreme.rst troughout the documentation.
+The name should be changed to "Supreme Court Oral Arguments Corpus"

 A collection of cases from the U.S. Supreme Court, along with transcripts of oral arguments.
-Extends a `smaller dataset <https://convokit.cornell.edu/documentation/supreme.html>`_ of oral arguments previously released.
 Contains approximately 1,700,000 utterances over 8,000 oral arguments transcripts from 7,700 cases.

 The data comes from two sources: transcripts were scraped from the `Oyez <https://www.oyez.org/>`_ website, while voting information comes from the `Supreme Court Database <http://scdb.wustl.edu/index.php>`_ (SCDB).

-Along with the entire corpus, we release another version split up into different years spanning 1955 to 2019, each named "oyez_(year)".
-Additional metadata are also included for each case `here <https://zissou.infosci.cornell.edu/convokit/datasets/oyez-corpus/cases.jsonl>`_.
+Along with the entire corpus, we release another version split up into different years spanning 1955 to 2019, each named "supreme_(year)".
+Additional metadata are also included for each case `here <https://zissou.infosci.cornell.edu/convokit/datasets/supreme-corpus/cases.jsonl>`_.
+FIX LINKS (to keep the "supreme" name)

 An example of how this corpus is used can be found `here <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/tree/master/examples/orientation>`_.
+ADD COORDINATION DEMO EXAMPLE

+FiX COORDINATION EXAMPLE TO USE THE SUPREME* prefix

 Some considerations regarding case and voting information
 -------------------------------------------------